nerab/paradeiser/README.md

 If a pomodoro is active, it will be stopped.
 By default the break will either be five minutes long or, after four pomodori within a day, the break will be 30 minutes long.
 This can be overridden with `--short` or `--long`.

-There is no command to stop a break.
+There is no public command to stop a break.
 Either a new pomodoro is started, which will implicitely stop the break, of the break ends naturally because it is over.

 Note that for a single user account (technically, for a `~/.paradeiser` directory), not more than one pomodoro [xor](http://en.wikipedia.org/wiki/Xor) one break can be active at any given time.